Neural Injective Functions for Multisets, Measures and Graphs via a Finite Witness Theorem: Finite witness theorem

 is $\sigma$-subanalytic by assumption; intersecting it with the space $\bz=\bz_0,s=0$, and projecting to the $\btheta$ coordinate, yields the set $\Theta_{\bz_0}$.
-Therefore $\Theta_{\bz_0}$ is also $\sigma$-subanalytic, and thus is a countable union of manifolds.
-Therefore by Lemma~\ref{lem:dim_prod},
+Since $\Theta_{\bz_0}$ is $\sigma$-subanalytic, it is a countable union of manifolds.
+By the theorem assumption \labelcref{eq:assumption}, the Hausdorff dimension of $\Theta_{\bz_0}$ satisfies Therefore by Lemma~\ref{lem:dim_prod} and \cref{eq_decomposing_z0_fiber},